 2022 Digital workshop, Hospital Rooms, London

-2021 London Creative Network / Space Studios professional development programme
+2021 London Creative Network / Space Studios Professional Development Programme

-Publications and Media
+Publications

 “7 Artists Exploring Humanity’s Interaction With Nature At London Art Fair”, Forbes, January 2025